gooddata/gooddata-ui-sdk/docs/content/en/latest/references/dashboard_component/dashboard_plugins_api.md

 To calculate data for a custom widget, use the following convenient hooks:

 -  [`useCustomWidgetExecutionDataView()`](https://sdk.gooddata.com/gooddata-ui-apidocs/docs/sdk-ui-dashboard.usecustomwidgetexecutiondataview.html) allows you to get data for free-form execution in the context of the widget.
--  [`useCustomWidgetInsightDataView()`](https://sdk.gooddata.com/gooddata-ui-apidocs/docs/sdk-ui-dashboard.usecustomwidgetinsightdataview.html) allows you to get data for a specific insight in the context of the widget.
+-  [`useCustomWidgetInsightDataView()`](https://sdk.gooddata.com/gooddata-ui-apidocs/docs/sdk-ui-dashboard.usecustomwidgetinsightdataview.html) allows you to get data for a specific visualization in the context of the widget.

 By default, the data computation respects the filters set on the dashboard.
 If you want a custom widget to ignore some filters during the data computation, set it up when creating the widget using the `newCustomWidget()` function: